 Home-schooled applicants must provide the following information in addition to completing the Common Application:

 - A detailed outline of the curriculum studies during this same period; NOTE: It is assumed that a home-schooled student's secondary education will encompass a four-year period of study, allowing for appropriate sequences of coursework in the college preparatory subjects of English, mathematics, foreign language, laboratory sciences and history/social studies.

-- SAT I or ACT test with writing.
+- SAT I test with writing or ACT test.